-You have a high preference for intake.
-You like to eat or drink while learning or studying.
-It can help you be productive.
+You have a moderate preference for intake.
+You sometimes eat or drink while learning or studying, but it does not have much effect on your productivity.

 Based on your results, you may want to eat or drink something while studying or working to make it easier to learn.
 Read the following recommendations and select the ones you think would work best for you.